iceeburr/roblox-template/README.md

 <h2 id="Contributing">Contributing</h2>

 <p>
 There are several ways how you can potentially contribute to this project.
 One important way to contribute is to actually <i>report bugs/issues</i> you might identify.
 In addition you can also bring up <i>feature/enhancements</i> requests.
-Another way is to <i>help translating</i> the README to a wider range of different languages by committing to the [translations](translations) folder.
+Another way is to <i>help translating</i> the README to a wider range of different languages by committing to the <a href="translations">translations</a> folder.
 <br>
 Make sure you read the <a href=".github/CODE_OF_CONDUCT.md">Code of Conduct</a> and <a href=".github/CONTRIBUTING.md">Contributing Guide</a> first, as well as all other <a href=".github">support guides</a>.
 </p>